Bowdoin College Title IX Policy

 Permanent Dismissal: For the most serious of violations, or for major misconduct following a prior suspension, a student may be separated from the College with no opportunity for future readmission.
 The Office of the Dean of Students will notify students’ parents or guardians, academic advisor(s), and coach (when applicable) of any violation resulting in Permanent Dismissal.

-Withholding Diploma: The College may withhold a Student’s diploma for a specified period of time and/or prohibit participation in commencement and activities associated with commencement if the student has disciplinary charges pending, or as a sanction if the Student is found responsible for an alleged violation.
+Withholding the Degree: As set forth above, the College may withhold a Student’s degree for a specified period of time and/or prohibit participation in commencement and activities associated with commencement if the student has disciplinary charges pending, or as a sanction if the Student is found responsible for an alleged violation.

 Revocation of Degree: In extraordinary circumstances, the College reserves the right to revoke a degree awarded by the College for Sexual Harassment committed by a Student prior to graduation if a finding of responsibility is not concluded until after graduation or in other aggravating circumstances.